Enchanting portraits telling stories through colour, light and metaphor

 She is also a part time lecturer in fine art and art tutor and through thorough research, she has developed a deep understanding of artists from past centuries such as Caravaggio, Turner and Vermeer.
 She often adopts their approaches in her own work while developing new contemporary methods.

-Why We love Gill’s Work
+What We Love About Gill's Work

 I first saw Gill’s work as she was preparing her space for a city art fair.
 It struck me how she took time to create an experiential space for visitors with vases of flamboyant colour flowers and props set on shallow ledges on the wall between the artworks.
 In the same way that set design in theatre encourages you to extend and animate stage space with your imagination, Gill’s work asks you to make connections and draws you into another world through the walls of the gallery.